Crowdfunding for business: The basics

 5. Wrap your campaign and follow up with contributors

-Once you’ve ended your fundraising campaign, be sure to follow up with those who have stepped in to contribute.
+Once you’ve ended your small business crowdfunding campaign, follow up with those who have stepped in to contribute.
 Whether you reach your goal or not, these investors will want to know what happens with the project next.
 If you promised backer rewards, deliver them in a timely manner to avoid souring your company’s reputation.

 Pros and cons of crowdfunding for small businesses